DC's Suicide Squad is Anything but Heroic

 NOT RECOMMENDED FOR: Kids.
 Families.
 Anyone who is sensitive to depictions of dark spirituality and demonic possession.
 If you’re just looking for a good, light, or fun time at the movies, please look elsewhere.

-Suicide Squad, directed by David Ayer, opens in theaters August 5, 2016.
+Suicide Squad, directed by David Ayer, opened in theaters August 5, 2016; available for home viewing December 13, 2016.
 It runs 123 minutes, and stars Will Smith, Jared Leto, Margot Robbie, Viola Davis, Jay Hernandez, Joel Kinnaman, Jai Courtney, Cara Delevingne.
 Watch the trailer for Suicide Squad here.

 SEE ALSO: The Dark Knight Rises to the Occasion